Teaching assistant

 Salary

-There isn't a national pay scale for TA salaries.
-However, most schools follow the local government pay scale for support staff, although this varies depending on the type of school.
+- There isn't a national pay scale for TA salaries and pay scales are determined locally.
+However, most schools follow the local government pay scale for support staff, with starting salaries at around £22,366.
+This varies, however, depending on the type of school.
 Unlike state-funded schools, independent, academy and free schools don't have to follow LA pay guidelines.

 Some providers pay term-time only wages, meaning your salary is pro-rata (a proportion of the stated full-time salary).
 You should still receive a salary every month.